draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 ## 1.0 Introduction

+Non-alcoholic draft is the only beverage category where a mis-serve can result in both:

+- **alcohol liability**, and
+- **harm to sober or medically restricted consumers**.

-Non-alcoholic draft beverages pose **unique risks** that do not exist in traditional alcoholic draft systems.
+These combined risks do **not** exist in alcoholic draft service.
-These risks come from three areas:

-1. **Operational Risk** — staff error, mis-serves, line switching
-2. **Regulatory Risk** — alcohol laws, labeling requirements, consumer protections
-3. **Brand & Consumer Risk** — consumer trust, health concerns, sober population

-Understanding this risk profile explains *why* NA draft requires its own identification and verification standard.
+This document outlines the operational, regulatory, consumer, brand, and environmental risks that justify a separate global identification and verification standard.

   </div>
 </section>